PandaFoss/Awesome-Arch/readme.md

 It has everything on board to build AOSP or AOSP-based distributions like LineageOS or OmniROM.
 - [RaspArch](https://sourceforge.net/projects/rasparch/) - _(Raspberry Pi/ARM)_ - A “remaster” of Arch Linux ARM.

+## Pacman-based Linux distros

+ > Linux distributions that use `pacman` as a package manager.

+- [Chakra GNU/Linux](https://www.chakralinux.org/) - A user-friendly and powerful distribution and live CD originally forked from Arch Linux.
+- [KaOS](https://kaosx.us/) - KaOS is an independent distribution focused on Qt and KDE.

 ## SystemD-free Arch-based distros

+> Linux distributions based on Arch Linux that implement alternative inits to SystemD.

 - [Obarun](https://web.obarun.org/) - An Arch Linux based distribution featuring the S6 init software in place of systemd.
 - [Artix Linux](https://artixlinux.org/) - A fork (or continuation as an autonomous project) of the Arch-OpenRC and Manjaro-OpenRC projects.